rebornRainbow/tcpip/writeups/lab1.md

 =============

 My name: [your name here]
+robin

-My SUNet ID: [your sunetid here]
+My SUNet ID: [your sunetid here] sorry,I am not a stanford student,but i really like the course,the lab is wonderful,thanks.

 I collaborated with: [list sunetids here]

 I would like to thank/reward these classmates for their help: [list sunetids here]

 This lab took me about [n] hours to do.
 I [did/did not] attend the lab session.
+4,did not

 Program Structure and Design of the StreamReassembler:
 []